Conflux-Chain/conflux-documentation/docs/general/blockchain-security/backup-wallet.md

 ### Mnemonic Phrases with Passphrase

-Also known as "passphrase" or "25th word", based on the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) function, it integrates the password into the seed generation process, significantly increasing the difficulty of brute-force attacks.
-A mnemonic phrase can be accompanied by a passphrase, resulting in a different seed used to derive a series of private keys, public keys, and corresponding addresses; therefore, it's important to back up both the mnemonic phrase and the passphrase.
+Passphrase, sometimes referred to as the “25th word,” enhances security by adding an extra layer of protection to the seed generation process, making brute-force attacks significantly more challenging.
+It’s crucial to back up both the mnemonic phrase and the passphrase securely.

 #### Security Recommendations: